telepresenceio/telepresence/reference/intercepts.md

 Also because you're logged in, Telepresence will default to `--mechanism=http --http-match=auto` (or just `--http-match=auto`; `--http-match` implies `--mechanism=http`).
 If you hadn't been logged in it would have defaulted to `--mechanism=tcp`.
 This tells it to do smart intercepts and only intercept a subset of HTTP requests, rather than just intercepting the entirety of all TCP connections.
 This is important for working in a shared cluster with teammates, and is important for the preview URL functionality.
 See `telepresence intercept --help` for information on using `--http-match` to customize which requests it intercepts.

+## Supported Workloads
+Kubernetes has various [workloads](https://kubernetes.io/docs/concepts/workloads/).
+Currently, telepresence supports intercepting Deployments and ReplicaSets.
+<Alert severity="info"> While many of our examples may use Deployments, they would also work on ReplicaSets </Alert>

 ## Specifying a namespace for an intercept

-The namespace of the intercepted deployment is specified using the `--namespace` option.
-When this option is used, and `--deployment` is not used, then the given name is interpreted as the name of the deployment and the name of the intercept will be constructed from that name and the namespace.
+The namespace of the intercepted workload is specified using the `--namespace` option.
+When this option is used, and `--workload` is not used, then the given name is interpreted as the name of the workload and the name of the intercept will be constructed from that name and the namespace.

 ```
 telepresence intercept hello --namespace myns --port 9000
 ```

-This will intercept a Deployment named "hello" and name the intercept "hello-myns".
+This will intercept a workload named "hello" and name the intercept "hello-myns".
 In order to remove the intercept, you will need to run `telepresence leave hello-mydns` instead of just `telepresence leave hello`.

-The name of the intercept will be left unchanged if the deployment is specified.
+The name of the intercept will be left unchanged if the workload is specified.

 ```
-telepresence intercept myhello --namespace myns --deployment hello --port 9000
+telepresence intercept myhello --namespace myns --workload hello --port 9000
 ```

-This will intercept a deployment named "hello" and name the intercept "myhello".
+This will intercept a workload named "hello" and name the intercept "myhello".

 ## Importing Environment Variables